 It turns out that experiencing the blues after a sports-related defeat is a common experience for sports enthusiasts, and for some the symptoms can be shockingly painful.

 Are you feeling down after a sports-related defeat?
 Here are 4 strategies for beating those blues.

 You’re a huge fan of your team.
 You don’t miss a game, and by memory alone you can recite their starting lineup for the last 5 years.
 However, your enthusiasm for the team isn’t the only thing in your life that you’re passionate about.
 Zooming out helps put things back into perspective, and helps you focus on other things in your life that you value.

 To practice zooming out, list things in your life that aren’t related to the sports team, specifically things that are going well.
 For the moment, ignore any areas that are not going well (If you’re feeling depressed, you’ll have a tendency to focus on things that are not going well.
 Fight this!)

 List things that bring you happiness.
 Examples: where you live, the season of the year, your favorite movie, your friends, your family, your health, your job, even OTHER sports teams that you’re crazy about (isn’t there a new season just getting started)?

 As you ‘zoom out’ you’ll begin to see that the sports event is a relatively small part of your life’s big picture, and it shouldn’t have any power over how you feel.

 2) Get Social

-The good news about sports-related blues / depression is that, in most cases, it only lasts a few days (for many, symptoms are not severe enough, or last long enough to be technically considered ‘depression’).
-However, if it’s been a few days and you haven’t felt any better, or if you’d prefer the help of a professional, you can find professional therapists at http://thriveworks.com/find-a-counselor.
+The good news about sports-related blues / depression is that it has a short ‘half life’.
+In most cases, it only lasts a few days (for many, symptoms are not severe enough, or last long enough to be technically considered a true depressive disorder).
+However, if it’s been a few days and you haven’t feeling any better, or if your symptoms are so severe that they’re effecting your sleep, work, or relationships, or if you’d just like to consult with a professional, you can find professional therapists at http://thriveworks.com/find-a-counselor.